jcramalho/docker-clav/README.md

 #### Code update

-When code changes and you want to make this changes be present in container run:
+If you want to make the code changes be present in container run:

 - Code changes in `CLAV2018`:
 ```bash